brodycj/sqlite-batch-connection-core-pro-free-2020-01-unstable-0x/README.md

 ### Apache Cordova demo app

-Demonstrates accessing both memory database and database files from an Apache Cordova application, with help from the `cordova-sqlite-storage-file` and `cordova-plugin-file` plugins.
+Demonstrates accessing both memory database and database files from an Apache Cordova application, now with background processing, with help from the `cordova-sqlite-storage-file` and `cordova-plugin-file` plugins.

 #### index.html